-Technical achievement is not a big factor in defining value.
+Note that technical achievement is not a factor in defining value.

 We all know what a bad paint job looks like on a miniature sculpt.
 The paint is splashed around the edges; slopped on without thought as to form, i.e., not staying within the lines as it were.